zivavi33/KNN_Algorithm/README.md

-# KNN_Algorithm
+# ML_basics repo
-implementation of the "knn" algorithm for learning python and ML.
+implementation of ML models in python. the main goal is learning the basics of the models and and learning python basiscs and libraries like 'numpy'